Groovetube synth

 high-quality audio version 55MB

-This one has a series of clips showing the machine operating alone, and this one has clips of the synth being tested with drum machine and audio from live radio.
+This one has a series of clips showing the machine operating alone, this one has clips of the synth being tested with drum machine and audio from live radio.

 Tubes

-Fluorescents we've tried have been really variable.
-Common problems are noise that won't stabilise, and inconsistent operating range - these are likely due to the electrode thermionic coating, and possibly the distribution of mercury in the tube.
-Many tubes seem to settle in after a few hours' operation and become more stable, and a small magnet clipped to the tube by the anode often stabilises excessive noise.
+Fluorescents have in fact turned out to not be ideal - testing a lot more found them to be really variable.
+Common problems are noise that won't stabilise, and inconsistent operating range - likely due to the electrode thermionic coating, possibly the distribution of mercury in the tube.
+Many tubes seem to settle in after a few hours' operation, and a small magnet by the anode often stabilises excessive noise.
+We don't yet have a clear idea of the overall lifetime for fluorescents in this machine, but after 100+ hours tubes have become quieter as the electrode coating gets eroded and current drops.

 Ordering